 Free WiFi is available at Aeroparque Airport.
 Connect to the “AA_2000” Network.

 More Services, Facilities & Things To Do On A Layover At The Airport

 ATMs / Cash Machines – Need cash?
 ATMs are available.
-Machines are operated by Banco Ciudad, Banco Nación and HSBC.
+Machines are operated by Banco Nación, HSBC, and Santander.
 Fees may apply, so be sure to check your bank’s fee schedule and your daily withdrawal limit if you are travelling internationally.
 You may also want to notify your bank of your travel plans.
 Location: Landside, Sector A / Sector C • Domestic Departures Terminal, first floor.

 Chapel – Available on the Ground Floor of the airport, International Arrivals.